nithish-95/Local-Vibes/README.md

 - **CRUD Operations:** Full Create, Read, Update, and Delete functionality for events created by the user.

 ### Event Discovery and Joining
 - **Local Event Search:** Users can browse and search for local events available in their area.
+This feature utilizes fuzzy matching, allowing users to find events even with partial or slightly misspelled keywords.
+The search is performed across event titles and descriptions.
+  - **Implementation Details:** The fuzzy search is implemented on the Supabase backend using the `ilike` operator with wildcard characters (`%`).
+This enables case-insensitive pattern matching.
+On the frontend, the search input in both the Home page and Available Events page triggers an API call to fetch filtered events based on the user's input.
 - **Event Joining:** Users can easily join an event with a single click.
 - **Leave Events:** Users can leave an event they have previously joined.